Questions and Answers

 Still, we must remember the warnings of Peter about making our election sure.
 There are those who attend church and say that they believe.
 Yet, they are not Christ's because they are not really with Him.
 So, in that sense, make sure that you really know Christ, and are not just a cultural Christian.
 We do not save ourselves, but we must actually join Christ's team.
 A member of Christ's team does not become perfect, yet, he knows Who is Captain is.

 As a final statement, let me say this.
 Calvinism is a man-made theological system that goes beyond the Bible and contradicts much of it.
 Yet, many calvinists adhere to their beliefs with a combination of fury and smug self-righteousness.
 I have encountered calvinists who believe that non-calvinists are not even Christians.
 It is dangerous to go beyond the Bible.
-It is wisest to base one's theology strictly on Scripture and not on that of any man.
+It is wisest to base one's theology strictly on Scripture and not on that of any man - particularly not that of a cold blooded murderer such as the wicked john calvin.
 Further, if a theological question arises that the Bible does not answer or address, it is best to be humble and say, "I don't know the answer to that question.
 I will know someday in Heaven when God tells me.
 Until then, any answer on my part would be nothing more than an idle guess."
 Man-made theology and philosophy are based on pure guess work.
 They have no validity.